When will the COVID-19 vaccine be available?

 There are still a lot of unanswered questions about the vaccine.
-We will seek the guidance of the local health department and our health care team before deciding on visits in residents’ apartments or in our communities.
-We are looking forward to the day when families can be reunited in this way.
-We ask for your continued patience as we navigate the next phase of COVID-19.
+We seek the guidance of the state and local health departments and our health care team before enacting any changes to our visitors policy.

 Do I still have to wear a mask?